-FTSE4Good commissions PricewaterhouseCoopers (PwC) to independently verify our BMS marketing practices against a set of 104 criteria, in countries with high rates of infant mortality and malnutrition.
+FTSE4Good commissions PricewaterhouseCoopers (PwC) to verify our BMS marketing practices independently against 104 criteria, in countries with high rates of infant mortality and malnutrition.

-Alongside the Access to Nutrition Index (ATNI), FTSE4Good is the only independent, transparent, third-party that assesses marketing practices for Breastmilk Substitutes (BMS).
+Alongside the Access to Nutrition Index (ATNI), FTSE4Good is the only independent, transparent, third-party that assesses BMS marketing.

 Find out more